Disinfecting coronavirus (TN44)23 November 2020

 How does Covid-19 spread?

 COVID-19 is the illness caused by the SARS-CoV-2 virus (severe acute respiratory syndrome coronavirus 2).
 Coronaviruses are a group of viruses that include those that have caused SARS and MERS, as well as many common colds.
-Because the SARS-CoV-2 virus is new, its behaviour is not completely understood.
+Because the SARS-CoV-2 virus is relatively new, its behaviour is not completely understood.
 But based on what is known so far, and our experience with other, similar coronaviruses, it seems that person- to-person transmission happens most frequently among close contacts (within about two metres) and particularly indoors.
-This transmission seems to be chiefly via respiratory droplets and infectious aerosols.1
+This transmission is chiefly via respiratory droplets and infectious aerosols.3

 So close contact in the form of a hug, handshake, or being in a busy public space allows infected individuals to easily spread their respiratory droplets – for example during talking, sneezing, or coughing – which can then travel several metres.
 But because the larger respiratory droplets are heavy, they typically fall towards the ground.
 Depending on where they land, they could persist on a surface before being touched by a hand that transfers the virus to a nose, mouth or eye, leading to infection.